Trusted WordPress tutorials, when you need them most.

 Most new users are prone to using weak passwords or the same password as their other accounts since they’re easy to remember.
 If a hacker gets into your WordPress site, it can compromise the security of all other users.

-But forcing password changes isn’t possible for admin users.
-You should also force changes on membership users and returning customers.
-For instance, when customers register on your WooCommerce store or membership site, they receive the password via email.
-As such, forcing regular password changes will help mitigate phishing attempts made through email.
+But forcing password changes shouldn’t just apply to admin users.
+It should also apply to membership users and returning customers.
+For example, when customers register on your WooCommerce store or membership site, they receive the password via email.
+Forcing regular password changes can help reduce the risk of phishing attempts made through email.

 Also, if you run a multi-user WordPress site, then you should ask users to update passwords after a specific amount of time.